yosemitebandit/vebsite/om2/content/notes/24-may.md

 There seem to be several systems using Phi architecture, including llava-phi.
 - here's a [demo assistant app](https://github.com/nkasmanoff/pi-card) (all offline) with moondream on an RPi5
 - nice [huggingface article](https://huggingface.co/blog/vlms) with some leaderboard links

+:chile: Cochamó
+- there is a series of articles [in NYT](https://www.nytimes.com/2024/04/30/climate/chile-cochamo-valley-puelo-patagonia.html) and elsewhere on preserving part of (or an area around?)
+La Junta / Cochamó valley in northern Patagonia
+- I did some hiking in this area around 2015 and it is just spectacular

+{{ gallery(
+  assets=[
+    "notes/media/cochamo/trolley.jpg",
+    "notes/media/cochamo/horses.jpg",
+    "notes/media/cochamo/stream.jpg",
+  ])
+}}

+- I didn't quite follow the stories though, they're still raising funds to complete the purchase of this particular tract of land for preservation..?
+- I was there right when the North Face founder tragically died in a kayak accident, my understanding is he had done quite a lot to preserve massive portions of the land there